semuconsulting/PyGPSClient/README.md

 ![spartn config widget screenshot](https://github.com/semuconsulting/PyGPSClient/blob/add-SPARTN-config-dialog/images/spartnconfig_widget.png?raw=true)

-The SPARTN Configuration uility allows users to configure a SPARTN-compatible GNSS receiver (e.g. the u-blox ZED-F9P) to receive SPARTN correction data from an L-Band or IP source (e.g. u-blox D9S correction receiver or MQTT client).
-The utility uploads the necessary SPARTN decryption keys and sets an appropriate input protocol/port configuration on the GNSS receiver.
+The SPARTN Configuration uility allows users to configure both GNSS and Correction receivers in a dual-receiver SPARTN RTK configuration (e.g. u-blox ZED-F9P and NEO-D9S).
+The utility uploads the necessary SPARTN decryption keys to the GNSS receiver and sets the required configurations on GNSS and/or Correction receivers.

 To use:

+1. The facility can be accessed via Menu..Options..SPARTN Configuration Dialog.
+1. It provides two independent configuration sections, one for the GNSS receiver (e.g. F9P) and another for the correction receiver (e.g. D9S):

+#### Correction Receiver (D9S)

+1. At time of writing, the only supported SPARTN-compatible u-blox L-Band Correction receiver is the NEO-D9S.
+1. Commercial SPARTN location services like PointPerfect require different configurations for US and European regions.
+The utility provides default values for each region but these may need to be amended in accordance with the parameters provided by the location service. **NB:** parameters available in the public domain *may not* be appropriate.
+1. **NOT YET FULLY IMPLEMENTED** If both GNSS and Correction receivers are connected to the same PyGPSClient workstation (e.g. via separate USB ports), it is possible to run the utility in Passthough mode, whereby the output data (UBX `RXM-PMP` messages) from the Correction receiver will be automatically passed through to the GNSS receiver by PyGPSClient, without the need to connect the two externally.
+The 'Receiver Port' is the serial port used by the Correction receiver.
+1. Click send to upload the required configuration.
+The utility will send the relevant configuration commands to the receiver and poll for an acknowledgement.
+#### GNSS Receiver (F9*)

+1. At time of writing, the only supported SPARTN-compatible u-blox GNSS receivers are those in the ZED-F9* family (e.g. ZED-F9P or ZED-F9R).
-1. You will need to obtain current and next decryption keys from a SPARTN location service (e.g. u-blox / Thingstream PointPerfect).
-These keys are normally valid for a 4 week period. **NB:** PointPerfect is a paid subscription service for B2B users only - please ensure you comply with the Terms and Conditions before subscribing.
+1. To configure the GNSS receiver for use with a commercial (encrypted) SPARTN location service (e.g. u-blox / Thingstream PointPerfect), you will need to obtain current and next decryption keys and upload these to the GNSS receiver after every power cycle or reset.
+These keys are normally valid for 4 weeks. **NB:** Please ensure you understand the Terms and Conditions of any commercial SPARTN service before subscribing.
 1. Enter the current and next keys in hexadecimal format e.g. `0102030405060708090a0b0c0d0e0f10`.
 The keys are normally 16 bytes long, or 32 hexadecimal characters.
-1. Enter the relevant Valid From dates in `YYYYMMDD` format. **NB:** These are *Valid From* dates rather than *Expiry* dates.
-If the Location service provides Expiry dates, substract 4 weeks from these to get the Valid From dates.
+1. Enter the supplied Valid From dates in `YYYYMMDD` format. **NB:** These are *Valid From* dates rather than *Expiry* dates.
+If the location service provides Expiry dates, substract 4 weeks from these to get the Valid From dates.
 1. Select 'Upload keys', 'Configure receiver' and 'Disable NMEA' options as required and click Send.
 1. The utility will send the the relevant configuration commands to the receiver and poll for an acknowledgement.